CONDUCTIVE EDUCATION CANTERBURY

 Speech Language Therapist

 After completing her B.A. in English and Linguistics, at Otago University, Kay came to Canterbury to complete her Bachelor of Speech and Language Therapy.
-This Southlander then returned home to work for the Ministry of Education for three years where she focused on ASD, dyspraxia, voice, fluency, and complex needs.
+This Southlander then returned home to work for the Ministry of Education.
 Kay moved to Christchurch in 2007 to gain experience in augmentative and assistive technology (AAC) by joining a specialist rehabilitation team, working in the area of AAC, with children and young people with complex needs.
-Kay has been contracted to Conductive Education Preschool since this time also, and has been privileged to work in the primary school and high school units over the years following many families’ journeys.
-This experience means Kay truly understands how important these early intervention years are for building solid foundations for ongoing skill building.
+Kay has been contracted to CEC since this time also and has been privileged to work in the primary school and high school units over the years following many families’ journeys.
+Kay’s particular passion and experience lies in supporting non-verbal communication, early language development, literacy, AAC, and feeding and swallowing.
+In her spare time Kay enjoys spending time with her family in the great outdoors.

 Picture